 Humans: Just Another "Dumb" Animal.

 Have you ever heard anyone say “It’s just a dumb cat”?
 I bet you’ve heard similar statements, not just about cats, but about animals in general.
 I have.
 Honestly, it’s pretty embarrassing to originate from a species that says this statement.
-I have noticed similar statements that have been said throughout our human history regarding gender, skin colour, and our sexuality.
+I have noticed similar statements that have been said throughout our human history regarding gender, skin colour, and sexuality.
 The fact that we have not come to the realization that animals should also be respected as equals comes as a surprise to me.
 Hopefully, this statement will go extinct sooner rather than later.
-I believe if we invested more time into understanding animals than we would realize how degrading and incorrect this statement is.
+I believe if we invested more time into understanding animals then we would realize how degrading and incorrect this statement is.
 Regardless of your perspective, I have something I want to share with you about “dumb” animals.

 Why did we come to this conclusion in the first place?